rvdegroen/browser-technologies-2223/README.md

 ## Pleasurable layer

+In this layer, the user will have the best user experience.
+In this layer Javascript is applied.

+- I added localStorage so that some things can be pre-filled when filling in a similar form like this.

+- I validated the form further.

 # Back-end notes

 This section will cover all the information that the developer working on the back-end of this survey needs to know.